EricWebsmith/pydantic-2-mermaid/README.md

 # Pydantic 2 Mermaid
 To convert Pydantic 2 models to Mermaid charts, you can use the `pydantic-2-mermaid` library.
 This library allows you to generate Mermaid charts from your Pydantic models.
 Here are the steps to install and use pydantic-mermaid:

+If you are using pydantic 1, please visit [https://github.com/EricWebsmith/pydantic_mermaid](https://github.com/EricWebsmith/pydantic_mermaid)

 # Use in terminal

 Install the `pydantic-2-mermaid` library using pip: